atrocore/atrocore/docs/01.atrocore/03.administration/08.lists/docs.md

 - **Option Value**: The display text shown to users
 - **Color**: Input field with a color picker for selecting or entering a HEX color code, providing a visual representation of the option
 - **Code**: Optional unique identifier for the option
-- **Sort Order (relation)**: Determines the display order of an option as shown in the list.
+- **Sort Order**: Determines the display order of an option as shown in the list.
+Lower numbers appear first.
 - **Lists**: Reference to the parent list(s).
 One option can belong to several lists, allowing for flexible categorization and reuse across different contexts

 **Configuration Features**:
-- **Sort Order (relation)**: Use numeric values to arrange options in a meaningful sequence.
+- **Sort Order**: Use numeric values to arrange options in a meaningful sequence.
 Lower numbers appear first.
 - **Multilingual Support**: Each option can have different values for different languages.
 This is particularly useful for international deployments.
 - **Code Usage**: Codes provide a stable identifier for options, useful for API integration and system configuration.